GoogleCloudPlatform/community/tutorials/appengine-ruby-rails-activejob-sidekiq.md

           end
         end

-   This action will queue our `HelloJob` with the parameter name provided.
+   This action will queue our `HelloJob` with the provided request parameter `name`.

 1. Create a route to this action.
 In `config/routes.rb`, add: